jhillman/node-db-migrate/README.md

 ## Creating Migrations

-To create a migration, execute `db-migrate create` with a title. `node-db-migrate` will create a node module within `./migrations/` which contains the following two exports:
+To create a migration, execute `pg-db-migrate create` with a title. `node-pg-db-migrate` will create a node module within `./migrations/` which contains the following two exports:

 ```javascript
 exports.up = function (db, callback) {